 IYRS was founded in 1993 on a 2.5 acre waterfront property in Newport, RI.
-It later opened a state-of-the-art campus in Bristol, RI.
+It later opened a campus in Bristol, RI.
 The Newport campus is home to two historic buildings, one constructed as an electric generating plant in 1903, and the other a textile mill in 1831.
 The latter building, which was restored in 2009, is on the National Register of Historic Places.
-Today, the campus is fully restored and home to a commercial marina, a world-class library, and the School of Boatbuilding & Restoration.
-IYRS’ Bristol, RI campus is home to the School of Composites Technology and School of Marine Systems.
+Then in 2017, IYRS unified programming on the Newport campus with the official opening of The Brooks Building, a brand new 20,000 square foot build studio.
+Today, the campus is fully restored and home to a commercial marina, a beautiful library, and all IYRS program offerings.

 1993: IYRS is founded.

 1995: The 1903 electric generating plant is restored and renamed Restoration Hall, and it becomes home to the school’s first program in Boatbuilding & Restoration.
 The first students enter the program in 1996.

 1995: The school acquires the 1885 133-foot schooner yacht Coronet.
 The yacht is a rare survivor of her era, whose contemporaries have mostly vanished—from sinking, grounding, or neglect.

 1998: IYRS celebrates the first class of graduates from the Boatbuilding & Restoration program who enter the workforce.

 2006: IYRS launches a second full-time program in Marine Systems at a new location in Bristol.
 Developed in partnership with the American Boat & Yacht Council (ABYC), the program prepares students to sit for the industry ABYC & NMEA certification exams, gold-medal standards in the marine trades.